Trading off Accuracy for Speedup: Multiplier Bootstraps for Subgraph Counts: Additional experiments

+Here we first present experimental results on the smooth graphon model from~\cite{zhang2017smooth} (\smg) with $w(u,v)=(u ^2+v^2)/3\times cos(1/(u^2+v^2))+0.15$.
+This graphon is continuous and high rank in contrast to the first graphon, which is piece-wise constant and low rank.

-We show in Figure~\ref{plot:cdf-vstar-error} the maximum of (absolute) difference of the bootstrap CDF $F_n^*$ over the $[-3,3]$ range (\KL{$F_n$}{$F_n^*$}) for two-star density from the true CDF $F_n$ for sparsity parameter $\rho_n$ varying from $0.05$ to $1$.
-We show the average of the expected difference over 30 independent runs along with errorbars.
-In Figure~\ref{plot:coverage-vs}, we show the $95\%$ CI coverage for two-stars.
-The results of two-stars are similar to those of triangles in the main paper.
+Figure~\ref{plot:cdf-error-smg} and Figure~\ref{plot:coverage-smg} show simulation results of triangles and transitivity for \smg.
+We show in Figure~\ref{plot:cdf-error-smg} the maximum of (absolute) difference of the bootstrap CDF $F_n^*$ over the $[-3,3]$ range (\KL{$F_n$}{$F_n^*$}) for triangles density from the true CDF $F_n$ for sparsity parameter $\rho_n$ varying from $0.05$ to $1$.
+We show the average of the expected difference over 30 independent runs along with error-bars.
+In Figure~\ref{plot:coverage-smg}, we show the $95\%$ CI coverage for triangles and transitivity.